List of diglossic regions: German

 Standard German was almost entirely restricted as a written language until the early 20th century, when Northern pronunciation was accepted as Standard, and the language spread.
 In fact, in cities such as Hanover and Berlin, the dialect started disappearing with the exception of a small minority of Low German speakers that only make up 5 million people.

-In German-speaking Switzerland, the Swiss German dialects are used in everyday conversations, as every German-speaking Swiss is diglossic and dialects of Swiss German are in lively use.
-The Swiss variety of Standard German, aka High German, however is also used to a certain extent in school and church practices.
+In German-speaking Switzerland, the Swiss German dialects are used in everyday conversations, as every German-speaking Swiss is diglossic, and dialects of Swiss German are in widespread use.
+The Swiss variety of Standard German (aka High German), however, is also used to a certain extent in school and church practices.
 Swiss Standard German is mostly restricted to being a written language, as spoken Swiss Standard German is merely used in more formal situations such as news broadcasts and serious programmes of the public media channels, public speeches, parliamentary sessions, official announcements, school instruction, and interactions with non-Swiss speakers.